 Image of shattered Trocal PVC roof

 Trocal PVC roofing was one of the first commercially available PVC roofs in the US, and they worked great at first.
 But they had one major drawback – they were unreinforced (today, most PVC membranes are reinforced with polyester scrim sitting between the top and bottom ply of the membrane).
-When the ambient temperatures were below freezing, a Trocal roof could crack or shatter if you simply stepped on it, especially if it was really cold.
+When the ambient temperatures were below freezing, a Trocal roof could crack or shatter if you simply stepped on it.
 Later, all PVC manufacturers switched to reinforced membrane, and some would add special chemicals to increase the elasticity of the membrane.
 Today, unreinforced PVC membrane is used only for flashing accessories such as inside / outside corners, pipe flashing, etc.

 Image of Trocal PVC Roof Repair